The Job Application

 CV’s are not customized per position and are only edited when the applicant has new accolades or experience to add.

-It is important to acknowledge that these differences between resumes and CVs apply most directly to the North American job markets.
-Resumes and CVs are used differently world-wide and if you are applying to a position outside North America we advise that you research that country’s job application norms and how that country defines the content for these documents.
-For instance, in Europe and New Zealand, a CV. is a document identical to the North American resume and is referred to as a CV rather than a resume (source).
+It is important to acknowledge that these differences between resumes and CVs apply most directly applied to the North American job markets.
+Resumes and CVs are used differently world-wide and if applying to a position outside North America we advise that reseaerch is done that country’s job application norms and how that country defines the content for these documents.
+For instance, in Europe and New Zealand, a CV is a document identical to the North American resume and is referred to as a CV rather than a resume (source).

-To magnify your related and relevant skills as they apply to the job opening.
+To magnify the applicant’s related and relevant skills as they apply to the job opening.

-A cover letter is your opportunity to show the hiring manager that you have a clear understanding of the position and the required qualifications.
+An opportunity to show the hiring manager that the applicant has a clear understanding of the position and the required qualifications.

-Allows you to illustrate why you are the best candidate for the position.
+Provides a space to articulate why the applicant is the best candidate for the position.